All Episodes

 At least we're spending money on them somehow.

-Now, admittedly, it's not helping them, it's paying somebody else to hurt them.
+Now, admittedly, it's not helping them.

-But we are investing in our population, if you think about it.
+But we are investing in our population if you think about it.

 dan friesen

-That's that's a very optimistic view.
+That's a very optimistic view.

 jordan holmes